No. 1 overall recruit Kayvon Thibodeaux has the secret to football-life balance

 Most high school kids wake up in the morning to an alarm clock, set at the time of their choice, and often have the luxury of hitting the snooze button a few times.
 But Kayvon Thibodeaux isn't most kids.

-The No. 1 ranked player in the Class of 2019, a defensive end sought after by every college program in the country, rises at 5 a.m. to the sound of text message after text message from coaches trying to persuade him to pick their school.
+The No. 1-ranked player in the Class of 2019, a defensive end sought by every college program in the country, rises at 5 a.m. to the sound of text message after text message from coaches trying to persuade him to pick their school.

 "I'm on the West Coast and a lot of the coaches are in the East, so I'm waking up at 5 because my phone is going off," Thibodeaux said.
 "I get flooded with messages and then I can't even reply to the people who are trying to tell me something."